Metal gigs at Sziget FestivalThursday, August 19, 2010 Category: Blog

 As always, I started my Sziget day with the cultural offers of the festival, from the Green Village (environmental protection) through the Hungaricum Village (Hungarian folk traditions) to the Indian street theatre of the Roma (Gipsy) Tent.
 All were pretty interesting, surprising and funny, and that’s the feeling I still really love the Sziget festival for.

 Ok, I stop the cultural bullshit now, we’ve come for metal, haven’t we? 🙂 As a warmup I chose the concert of Hungary’s most popular rock/metal band, Tankcsapda (their name means tank-trap): I haven’t been a big fan of them earlier, but for a few years now I’m getting to love them more and more with every song I hear and every gig I see (maybe I’m growing old or what?).
-Their music is fantastic for letting you totally loose on a party, for having fun, for getting into the “we are rockers, let’s have some booze” feeling, but their lyrics are also often quoted for containing some very true statements about life.
+Their music is fantastic for letting you totally loose on a party, for having fun, even for children’s bday parties that you can have with the help of resources from sites as http://www.jumpersjungle.com/riverside/.
 Laci Lukács, the head of the band is a super-talented lyrics-writer, believe me, he always hits the bulls-eye with his sentences (too bad he only writes in Hungarian).
 On the Youtube page of the video below you can get a glimpse of their stuff (the guy who posted the video also did the favor of translating the lyrics).

 When Tankcsapda left the stage it was dark enough to have the day’s headliner of the main stage, Iron Maiden.
 The classic band with the classic songs – that was my overall impression of the gig, and all that’s in a good sense.
 Although it was a stage of The Final Frontier Tour, they only played one song from the new album (El Dorado), the rest of the stuff was chosen from the well-known songs of the band.
 They were criticized by some from the audience for leaving out compulsory stuff like The Trooper, and I personally missed The Clansman for Nicko’s usual Scottish dance performance behind the drumkit, but I guess if they wanted to play all of their popular stuff, they would still be playing there… I must recall one of the greatest moments when Bruce dedicated Blood Brothers to the late Ronnie James Dio whom he mentioned as one of his mentors as a singer.